Catterino Cavos: Early years and family

-Cavos was born in Venice, Italy, on October 30, 1775.
-His father, Alberto Giovanni Cavos, was the Primo Ballerino Assoluto (lead male ballet dancer) and director of the La Fenice theatre in Venice.
+Cavos was born in Venice, Italy, on October 21, 1777.
+His father, Alberto Filippo Cavos (also known as Cavosi), was the Primo Ballerino Assoluto (lead male ballet dancer) and director of the La Fenice theatre in Venice.

 Cavos studied under Francesco Bianchi.
 At the age of twelve, Cavos composed a cantata to celebrate Leopold II's arrival in Venice.
 At fourteen he was offered the post of organist to St Mark's Basilica, but refused the position, allowing the post to be given to an older, impoverished musician.

 Russian years

 In his early twenties, Cavos accepted a position as conductor of the Italian operatic company Astariti, and traveled with the company to St. Petersburg in 1797.
 The company was soon disbanded, but Cavos had fallen in love with St. Petersburg, and entered the service of the Imperial Theatres, at first as composer for a French opera troupe with the responsibility to write music for the opera-vaudevilles.
-In 1803 the Emperor appointed Cavos Kapellmeister of Italian and Russian opera, placing him in charge of the Bolshoi Kamenny Theatre.
+In 1803, Emperor Alexander I appointed Cavos as Kapellmeister of Italian and Russian opera, placing him in charge of the Bolshoi Kamenny Theatre.
 He also served as a professor at the Saint Catherine School, and later occupied the same place in the Smolny Convent.

 He began composing his own operas in 1805.
 These included: Knyaz-nevidimka (The Invisible Prince) (1805), Ilya Bogatyr (Ilya the Hero) (1807), Zephyre et Flore (1808), Ivan Susanin (1815), and The Firebird (1822).
 He also contributed to the second part of the opera tetralogy Rusalka (1803-1807).
 The Cossack as Poet, a one-act vaudeville (1812), remained in the repertory until 1852.

 John Warrack wrote of Cavos' work: